evoactivity/PlutoIPTV/README.md

 This option forces an overwrite of those picon files.
 By default, if the picondir option is selected, the script will only download those icons it cannot find in the given directory.
 This dramatically speeds up the script and saves needless downloads.
 Can be useful if icons/channels change or as an once-a-week option.

-[^1]: "Random" is not truly random, but a value created using a portion of the UID of the channel.
+*<sup>1</sup>"Random" is not truly random, but a value created using a portion of the UID of the channel.
 As such, it may seem random across different channel picons, but that value remains constant for a given channel.*